TannerAMay/KeyboardLayoutEC/README.md

 Generate the "perfect" keyboard layout using evolutionary computing!

 Implementation of [this video](https://www.youtube.com/watch?v=EOaPb9wrgDY) by adumb.
 Uses the EC Program structure created by my professor and advisor Dr. Taylor for his EC class at Missouri S&T.

 ## Usage
 Use pipenv to create the environment with the Pipfile.
-If you don't to, the only package you need is tqdm.
+If you don't want to, the only package you need is tqdm.
 Download the archive.org dataset from [here](https://www.kaggle.com/datasets/Cornell-University/arxiv) and extract to `data/arxiv-metadata-oai-snapshot.json`

 If you are using pipenv: